bharatperry/portfolio/README.md

 ### Developing an Automobile Price Prediction Model

-This project aims to develop machine learning models using a publicly available automobile dataset to predict accurate prices for cars based on their unique features.
+**Description:** This project aims to develop machine learning models using a publicly available automobile dataset to predict accurate prices for cars based on their unique features.
 The project is divided into several notebooks to explore and create effective models for predicting fair prices of automobiles.

-Data Methodology:
+**Data Methodology:**

   + [Data Wrangling: Automobile Data Set](https://github.com/bharatperry/portfolio/blob/cf7cc36df6173861681dd40426a6729d3caed8d7/1-Data-Wrangling.ipynb)
   + [Exploratory Analysis on Features that Impact Automobile Prices](https://github.com/bharatperry/portfolio/blob/cf7cc36df6173861681dd40426a6729d3caed8d7/2-Exploratory-data-analysis.ipynb)